kind2-mc/kind2/doc/usr/source/2_input/1_lustre.rst

 When importing contract ``c`` in the contract of node ``n``\ , it is **illegal** to mention an output of ``n`` in the actual input parameters of the import of ``c``.
-The reason is that the distinction between inputs and outputs lets Kind 2 check that the assumptions and mode requirements make sense, *i.e.* do not mention outputs of ``n`` in the current state.
+The reason is that the distinction between inputs and outputs lets Kind 2 check that the assumptions requirements make sense, *i.e.* do not mention outputs of ``n`` in the current state.

 The general syntax is